CHT2520/using-javascript/README.md

 - Test this in a browser.
 The app should work as it did before, however, now the data is being loaded from the JSON files.

 ### Test your understanding
-- Create another JSON file, for storing data about films from the 1990s.
+- Create another JSON file for storing data about films from the 1990s.
 - Check this works.

 ## Integrating with a Laravel Back-End